canisminor1990/sketch-name-organizer/README.md

 ### Sort Artboards

+Add number prefixs to artboards based on their x and y positon (with format like 01:ArtboardsName), then sort the artboards 01->99.

 ![](https://o4j4l4n7h.qnssl.com/2017-08-03-a_1.png)

 ![](https://o4j4l4n7h.qnssl.com/2017-08-03-a_2.png)

-> Add number prefixs to artboards based on their x and y positon (with format like 01:ArtboardsName),
-> then sort the artboards 01->99.

 ### Rename Layers

+Rename all layers based on their Style, TextStyle or MasterSymbol and format them.

 ![](https://o4j4l4n7h.qnssl.com/2017-08-03-a_3.png)

-> Rename all layers based on their Style, TextStyle or MasterSymbol and format them.

 ### Name Format

+Format the name string with Camel-Case and beautify the spacing

 - **Input**
 ```